basis-company/nats.php/README.md

 ```

 ## Performance
-Testing on i5-4670k with nats running in docker gives 420k rps for publish and 350k rps for receive in non-verbose mode.
+Testing on AMD Ryzen 5 3600X with nats running in docker gives about 400k rps for publish and 330k rps for receive in non-verbose mode.

 You can run tests on your environment.
 ```bash